autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 To avoid sudden braking, if deceleration and jerk more than the threshold (`common.max_accel` and `common.max_jerk`) is required to stop at first_attention_stopline, this module does not command to stop once it passed the default_stopline position.

+If ego passed pass_judge_line, then ego does not stop anymore.
+If ego passed pass_judge_line while ego is stopping for dangerous decision, then ego stops while the situation is judged as dangerous.
+Once the judgement turned safe, ego restarts and does not stop anymore.

 The position of the pass judge line depends on the occlusion detection configuration and the existence of the associated traffic light of the intersection lane.

 - If `occlusion.enable` is false, the pass judge line before the `first_attention_stopline` by the braking distance $v_{ego}^{2} / 2a_{max}$.